-Power over Ethernet will provide you with lower costs, less downtime, easier maintenance, and greater installation flexibility than traditional wiring.
-Power over Ethernet allows an electrical current to travel through data cable, minimising the amount of wires involved in order to install your network.
+Power over Ethernet (PoE) will provide you with lower costs, less downtime, easier maintenance, and greater installation flexibility than traditional wiring.
+Power over Ethernet allows an electrical current to travel through data cable, minimising the number of wires involved in order to install your network.
 Electrical current enters the cable at the power supply end and comes out of the other end having been kept separate from and causing no interference to the Data Signal also being transmitted through the cable.

-Common uses of POE
+Common uses of PoE

 Get in touch

 If you are interested in discussing a Power over Ethernet solution for your Company, the experts are just a phone call away.
 Following an initial chat, a site visit will be scheduled at the earliest opportunity

 For more information on ACCL’s cabling services call:

 or email [email protected]